Study the REIT Market Before Taking the Plunge

 So you’re looking into investing in a REIT.
-Just as in any financial enterprise, doing a bit of investigation before taking the plunge could help you get the maximum return.
-One decision you’ll be faced with is whether to make that REIT a private or public one.
+Just as in any financial enterprise, doing a bit of investigation into the REIT market before taking the plunge could help you get the maximum return.
+One decision you’ll face is whether to make that REIT a private or public one.

 Other things to consider with a public REIT include:

-Public REITs are publically traded, resulting in fees and commissions being charged.
+- Public REITs are publicly traded, resulting in fees and commissions being charged.
 That decreases your unit value.
 Private REITS are not constantly on the block, thus not racking up these charges.
 These tend to better hold their value over the long run.

-Private REITs make it easier to access your money.
-If a property in your portfolio shows an increase in value you can take advantage of that by withdrawing funds or by refinancing to provide money for new projects.
+- Private REITs make it easier to access your money.
+If a property in your portfolio shows an increase in value, you can take advantage of that by withdrawing funds or refinancing to provide money for new projects.

 - Investors thinking of jumping into REITs should seek advice from an accountant or lawyer to not miss out on the tax advantages available to those in the securities market.